arpithaar/creative_automation_poc/README.md

 npm start
 ```

-**Note**: The main script now uses an optimized **hybrid approach** that combines parallel processing with selective sequencing for maximum speed and reliability.
+**Note**: The main script uses an optimized **hybrid approach** that combines parallel processing with selective sequencing for maximum speed and reliability.

 ## Project Structure
 ```